UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

     If you would like to request a new xdisk, you may do so as soon as the request is processed.
 Note: sometimes processing the request can take a few minutes, depending on the number of files and the size of the allocation.

-### CLI Commands (PIs only)
+#### CLI Commands (PIs only)

 !!! warning
     The xdisk CLI commands are usable by PIs only.
-Group delegates can manage allocations via the user portal.
+Group delegates can manage allocations via the user portal after switching to their PI's account.

-`xdisk` is a locally written utility for PI's to create, delete, resize, and expire (renew) xdisk allocations.
+`xdisk` is a locally written utility for PI's to create, delete, resize, and extend xdisk allocations.
 Any PIs who wish to utilize the CLI to manage their allocations can do so using the syntax shown below:

 |xdisk Function|Command|Examples|
 |-|-|-|